natalierobinson96/AN597-WEEK-4/README.md

 Module8.Rmd contains my answers to Homework 02 (titi monkey calls)

-HW Problem 2.Rmd contains my answers to the extra homework problem at the end of Module 8 (zombies)
+HW Problem 2.Rmd contains my answers to the extra homework problem at the end of Module 8 (zombies) which is also Homeowork 03

+Both have been knitted to html files